haitinoworg/prdxn/wp-content/plugins/tf-numbers-number-counter-animaton/readme.txt

 == Changelog ==

+= 1.4.13 =
+* Added redirect to the about page after plugin activation
+* improved pages code
 = 1.4.12 =
 * Fixed title notice that can be shown as result of conflict with title remover = 1.4.11 =